D2KLab/swapi-thewebconf21/docs/index.md

 # Schedule

-This tutorial will take place on November 2nd, 2020 on Zoom (further details will be communicated soon).
+This tutorial will take place on November 2nd, 2020 on Zoom.
+The participants will receive the link from the conference organisers.

 The schedule is the following, in GMT (Greenwich) Timezone :